 Give and Take Corrections with Grace

 Do you email websites when something isn’t working or when you see a typo?
-Or are you a site owner that receives corrective emails?
+Or are you a site owner who receives corrective emails?
 Having been on both sides of this conversation, I’ll share some of my experiences.

 The Proper Way to Handle Corrections